EloisaElias/yelp_fraud_detection_system_eloisa_dsproject/README.md

 ####Project presentation

 In this project, I investigate through machine learning the extent and patterns of review fraud on the popular consumer review platform Yelp.com.
-We cannot directly observe which reviews are fake, we focus on reviews that Yelp's algorithmic indicator has identified as fraudulent.
+I cannot directly observe which reviews are fake, we focus on reviews that Yelp's algorithmic indicator has identified as fraudulent.
 Using this proxy, I present my project replicating one of [the best models](http://www.bloomberg.com/bw/magazine/a-lie-detector-test-for-online-reviewers-09292011.html) for detecting fake online reviews using AWS and python machine learning tools.

 ![AWS Lambda architecture](https://s3-us-west-2.amazonaws.com/fake-reviews-project/01_project_presentation.png)